- +1 212 641 5619

 Randy M. Mastro, Global Co-Chair of the Securities and Complex Litigation practice group, focuses on high-stakes litigation representing corporations, executives and public entities in complex civil litigation, securities disputes and white collar matters.

-Mr. Mastro has tried more than 30 trials and argued more than 100 appeals in federal and state courts nationwide.
+Mr. Mastro has tried more than 35 trials and argued more than 100 appeals in federal and state courts nationwide.
 He has secured precedent-setting victories, including a federal RICO judgment barring enforcement of a multibillion dollar foreign judgment procured by fraud against Chevron, a complete defense verdict in the SEC's largest individual enforcement action against a fund manager, and a Supreme Court win overturning capacity limits on houses of worship during COVID.
 The New York Times has called Mr. Mastro the "go-to" litigator for cases against the government, but he has also been the counsel of choice for government officials facing legal challenges, such as the New Jersey Governor's Office during Bridgegate.

 He ranks among the nation's top trial lawyers in Chambers, Benchmark Litigation, The Legal 500, Lawdragon, the Daily Journal, Law360, and the National Law Journal.
 Mr. Mastro has earned trial lawyer of the year honors twice, hall of fame distinctions and litigation star status in multiple peer-review publications, and he is a six-time recipient of The American Lawyer "Litigator of the Week" honors.
+His clients have included AIG, Alexandria (ARE), Amazon, Bank of New York Mellon, Bear Stearns, Chevron, Dow Jones, the Durst Organization, Home Depot, JPMorgan, the LeFrak Organization, Madison Square Garden, Related, Verizon, and Vornado.

-- Won seven-week bench trial in the Southern District of New York (S.D.N.Y.) as lead trial counsel for Chevron in its RICO case barring U.S. lawyer Steven Donziger and his clients for obtaining an $18 billion Ecuadorian judgment against Chevron procured by fraud and for engaging in a pattern of racketeering to extort money from Chevron.
+- Won two-month bench trial in the S.D.N.Y. as lead trial counsel for Chevron in its RICO case barring U.S. lawyer Steven Donziger and his clients from enforcing an $18 billion Ecuadorian judgment against Chevron procured by fraud and for engaging in a pattern of racketeering to extort money from Chevron.
 Presented the opening, closing and rebuttal closing at trial, and examined and cross-examined the key witnesses (including cross-examining the lead defendant, Steven Donziger, and the Ecuadorian judge who claimed to have authored the fraudulent Ecuadorian judgment, Nicholas Zambrano, but who instead allowed the judgment to be ghostwritten in exchange for a bribe).
-Michael Goldhaber wrote in The American Lawyer that Randy’s cross-examination of Judge Zambrano was the turning point of the trial that will be talked about “in the annals of courtroom history,” and that the closing argument “outclassed” the opposition.
-And Paul Barrett of Bloomberg Businessweek wrote in his book that Randy’s cross-examination of Donziger was “blistering.”
-The American Lawyer called the Chevron case “The Trial of the Century”; The Wall Street Journal dubbed it the “The Legal Fraud of the Century”; and Benchmark Litigation named Randy “Trial Lawyer of the Year.”
-Also for Chevron, he blocked enforcement of a sham $18 billion foreign arbitration award procured by fraud, eerily reminiscent of the earlier $18 billion fraudulent Ecuadorian judgment.
+Michael Goldhaber wrote in The American Lawyer that Mr. Mastro’s cross-examination of Judge Zambrano was the turning point of the trial that will be talked about “in the annals of courtroom history,” and that the closing argument “outclassed” the opposition.
+And Paul Barrett of Bloomberg Businessweek wrote in his book that Mr. Mastro’s cross-examination of Donziger was “blistering.”
+The American Lawyer called the Chevron case “The Trial of the Century”; The Wall Street Journal dubbed it the “The Legal Fraud of the Century”; and Benchmark Litigation named Mr. Mastro “Trial Lawyer of the Year.”
+Also for Chevron, he blocked enforcement of a sham $18 billion foreign arbitration award procured by fraud, eerily reminiscent of the fraudulent Ecuadorian judgment.
 For each of those wins, he was named The American Lawyer’s “Litigator of the Week.”

 - Successfully defended DraftKings against State Attorney General litigations over the legality of daily fantasy sports in New York, Illinois and Texas.
 In the New York action, argued with prominent co-counsel against a preliminary injunction application, with commentators tweeting from the courtroom that “DraftKings got their money’s worth today” from its legal team, calling “Mastro, in particular,” “riveting.”
-Obtained a stay pending appeal and then resolved the case through state legislation legalizing daily fantasy sports in New York.
+Obtained a stay pending appeal, and then resolved the case through state legislation legalizing daily fantasy sports in New York.

-- Band 1 in Litigation: General Commercial, New York – described as “a world-renowned litigator,” and praised for his “exceptional public reputation,” who “just owns the courtroom,” is “in a class by himself,” “masters the facts of a case quicker than anyone I've ever met,” “can take on anyone,” “shows grace and style under pressure,” and is "so persuasive" and "smart," "a force of nature“ and "really fearsome advocate.”
+- Band 1 in Litigation: General Commercial, New York – described as “a world-renowned litigator,” and praised for his “exceptional public reputation,” who “just owns the courtroom,” is “in a class by himself,” “masters the facts of a case quicker than anyone I've ever met,” “can take on anyone,” “shows grace and style under pressure,” and is "so persuasive" and "smart," "a force of nature,“ and "really fearsome advocate.”
 Chambers USA, 2004-2025

 - Band 1 in Litigation: Trial Lawyers Nationwide – described as “one of the premier litigators in the country,” who enjoys an “exceptional public reputation” and is “one of the most effective courtroom lawyers I’ve seen.”
 Chambers USA and Chambers Global, 2014-2026